MahdiZarrinkolah/vika-cli/apps/docs/README.md

 ## License

-This site template is a commercial product and is licensed under the [Tailwind Plus license](https://tailwindcss.com/plus/license).
+This documentation site is part of the Vika project.

 ## Learn more